Introducing the Library

 - Take advice and training on finding subject specific information from our subject liaison librarians serving students and researchers in each University school.

-- Take general workshops on using the Library’s Enterprise catalogue or using the EndNote package to search and manage references.
+- Take general workshops on using the Library’s Enterprise catalogue or using reference management packages such as EndNote or Mendeley.

-- Disabled and dyslexic students may ask our Disability Co-ordinator for help with using the Library.
+- Disabled and dyslexic students may ask for assistance with using the Library.
 See our guide for Users with disabilities for details of the help we can offer.

 "I always strongly advise my students to contact liaison librarians when they are struggling to research their project essays [for] invaluable information and the sort of subject and research guidance that I simply would never be able to offer" Dr Sarah Brewer.
 International Study and Language Institute